cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   as text (with an alphabet defined by you) or as a number (with 4 different base numbers); compared with that the primes here can only be entered as decimal numbers or as terms of decimal numbers.
-  Alternatively an a-modal window for interchanging the the bases could be used.
+  Alternatively an a-modal window for interchanging the bases could be used.

 - It would be useful if a calculator can be called from within